icnrg/draft-icnrg-harmonization/background.md

 ### NDN Evolution

+Based on the common understanding of inefficiency of ccnb packet encoding of CCNx 0.8, in 2013 NDN Team has created, and subsequently revised, an updated protocol specification, based on [Type-Length-Value encoding](#ndn-spec).
+This version kept the properties of the original CCNx, including prefix matching between data and interest packets (in-network name discovery), but also introduced a number of other changes.
+The following list a brief summary of these changes.

+**Name**:

+- Name is now represented as a two-level nested TLV, outer TLV and "typed" name components sub-TLVs

+- Introduced several generic name component types, including `GenericNameComponent` and `ImplicitSha256Digest`.
+  The latter to disambiguate the trailing implicit digest component of the interest name.

+**Interest Packet**:

+- `Nonce` is changed from optional to required
+- `PublisherPublicKeyDigest` is replaced by `PublisherPublicKeyLocator`
+- `AnswerOriginKind` is simplified from 4bits to a 1-bit `MustBeFresh` selector
+- `FaceID` has been removed
+- `InterestLifetime` changes the unit to the number of milliseconds
+- Removed Bloom Filter from Exclude
+- Delete deprecated `Scope` guider
+- Changed default semantics of staleness: interest without selectors bring any matching data; if `MustBeFresh` selector is enabled, routers must return only "fresh" matching data.
+- Introduced `ForwardingHint` concept to guide interest forwarding when name cannot be used directly.

+**Data Packet**:

+- The structure of Data packet is changed to `Name`, `MetaInfo`, `Content`, `Signature{SignatureInfo, SignatureValue}`
+- `PublisherPublicKeyDigest` and `ExtOpt` are removed.
+- `SignedInfo` is renamed to `MetaInfo` and its content was refactored:

+    - Three content types, ENCR, GONE, and NACK are removed
+    - `Timestamp` is removed
+    - `KeyLocator` is moved to be inside the `Signature` (`SignatureInfo`) block
+    - `FreshnessSeconds` is renamed to `FreshnessPeriod` and is expressed in units of milliseconds
+    - `MetaInfo` now allowed to contain application-specific blocks, e.g., to carry timestamp of data production.

+**Signature**:

+  - `Signature` is moved to the end of Data packet.
+  - `KeyLocator` is moved to be a part of the `SignatureInfo` block and made signature-specific.
+  - Signature type (or signing method information) is expressed as an assigned integer value (with no assumed default), rather than OID.
+  - Added support for hash-only "signature"
+  - Introduction support of new types of signatures, including `SignatureSha256WithEcdsa` (Elliptic Curve Digital Signature Algorithm) and `SignatureHmacWithSha256` (hash-based message authentication code)
+  - `KeyLocatorDigest` renamed to `KeyDigest`

-### CCNx 1.0 Evolution
+### CICN Evolution

-The revision of CCNx 0.8 undertaken at PARC beginning in 2013, now called CCNx 1.0, refactored the protocol behavior with the objective to optimize performance and reduce the worst-case computational costs at a forwarder.
+The revision of CCNx 0.8 undertaken at PARC beginning in 2013, now called CICN (previously known as CCNx 1.0), refactored the protocol behavior with the objective to optimize performance and reduce the worst-case computational costs at a forwarder.
 In more details, the changes are described in the next section, the following is a high-level summary:

-- Constrained data retrieval only using `exact` or `full` names: such names needs to be communicated to parties by some other means (e.g., using an application-level discovery) or, in case of `exact` names, assigning same names to different pieces of data (different versions of data).
+- Constrained data retrieval only using `exact` or `full` names: such names need to be communicated to parties by some other means (e.g., using an application-level discovery) or, in case of `exact` names, assigning same names to different pieces of data (different versions of data) with time-dependency on the network routers to removing "old" versions from the network.

 - Removed `Selectors` and introduced `Restrictors`: `hash restriction` as a replacement of the implicit hash digest name component in CCNx 0.8 and `KeyId` restriction with added semantics to the content store behavior.